matdomeier/rotation_sensitivity/README.md

 * GOLONKA model (Wright et al., 2013) - GPlates ID = GOLONKA
 * SETON model (Seton et al., 2012) - GPlates ID = SETON2012

-We first adopt a simulation approach to evaluate spatiotemporal discrepancies in palaeogeographic reconstructions between the six models.
-Subsequently, using empirical data, we reconstructed the palaeodistribution of two entities that serve as proxies of tropical/subtropical conditions: terrestrial crocodylomorphs and coral reefs.
+In this work, we first adopt a simulation approach to evaluate spatiotemporal discrepancies in palaeogeographic reconstructions between the six Global Plate Models.
+Subsequently, using empirical data, we reconstruct the palaeodistribution of two entities which serve as proxies of past tropical/subtropical conditions: terrestrial crocodylomorphs and coral reefs.
 The latter approach (with empirical data) covers the last 200 Myr, and aims to illustrate the impact of model choice within a palaeobiological framework.

 -------
 ## Repository structure